Environmental Initiatives

 Operation areas covered

 As a B2C energy retail company, customer contact is crucial for us.
-Therefore, our target operation areas include the seven prefectures of the Kanto region, along with Yamanashi, Shizuoka, and Nagano, where we provide gas and electricity services.
+Therefore, our target operation areas include the seven prefectures of the Kanto region, along with Yamanashi, Shizuoka, and Nagano, where NICIGAS Group provides gas and electricity services.

 Within our sales areas, we have determined that no regions are classified as highly vulnerable to water risks based on the World Resources Institute’s Aqueduct Water Risk Atlas.

-Relationship between NICIGAS’ business and natural capital dependencies and impacts
+Relationship between NICIGAS Group’s business and natural capital dependencies and impacts

 Risk and impact management